-The Engineers Without Borders Cambodia Humanitarian Design Summit is a once-in-a-lifetime opportunity for an immersive learning experience outside the classroom for students in engineering and other technical fields.
+The Engineers Without Borders Cambodia Humanitarian Design Summitis a once-in-a-lifetime opportunity for an immersive learning experience outside the classroom for students in engineering and other technical fields.
 Over the course of 14 days, students are immersed in a real-world learning context, working in small project teams guided by experienced facilitators from a variety of technical, development practice, and related sectors.

 Experience

-Participants will gain experience in
+Participating students will gain experience in:

-- Appropriate technology best-practice, including designing in resource constrained environments
+• Designing in resource constrained environments

 Located in Siem Reap, Cambodia the program is targetted to Engineering students but also welcomes students from other fields: